Nelson Enwerem: Mr Nigeria 2018

 In 2018, Enwerem competed and won the title of Mr Nigeria 2018 competition that was held on 28 October 2018 at the Silverbird Galleria, Victoria Island, Lagos, Nigeria.
 He also won Most Talented contestant in the competition.
 Afterwards, Enwerem earned the right to represent Nigeria at Mister World 2019.

 Mister World 2019

 Enwerem represented Nigeria at the Mister World 2019 that was held on 23 August 2019 at the Smart Araneta Coliseum, Quezon City, Metro Manila, Philippines.
 He was placed in the top 29 and was placed in the top 5 best talents in the competition, winning the talent award of being the best in graceful contemporary dance.

 Brand ambassador and brand influencer

-After his stay at big brother Prince Nelson Enwerem become brand ambassador for various brands in Nigeria which include some of the big brands.
-He also appeared in some of adverts where he influenced different kind brands such as Showmax, Dstv, Guinness (he is brand ambassador of Guinness) and Samsung.
-He has been doing amazingly well after the house and managed to secure working with good brands.
-He also create some of the content for the brand he worked with on his Instagram, known for directing those adverts and coming with the concept behind it.
+After his stay at big brother, Prince Nelson Enwerem became a brand ambassador for various brands in Nigeria.
+He has appeared in adverts for Showmax, Dstv, Guinness and Samsung.
+He creates some of the content for the brands he works with on his Instagram account, directing the adverts and coming up with the idea behind it.